Bachelor of Science in Nursing

 All applications for admission to an undergraduate nursing program require a completed application form and may include a nonrefundable application fee.

-Traditional, Accelerated, and CHOICE Nursing Programs Admission Requirements
+Traditional and CHOICE Nursing Programs Admission Requirements

 All applicants for admission are reviewed using guidelines established by the LHSON Student Affairs Committee.
-All Accelerated and CHOICE applicants must have completed all pre-requisite courses prior to admission into the program.
+All CHOICE applicants must have completed all pre-requisite courses prior to admission into the program.
 The admission process for all prelicensure programs is a competitive process.
-Only students who meet the following minimum criteria are eligible to be considered for acceptance into the Traditional, Accelerated, or CHOICE program:
+Only students who meet the following minimum criteria are eligible to be considered for acceptance into the Traditional, or CHOICE program:

 • A grade of “D+” or lower is not permissible for completion of the degree.